 And it all begins in a moment.
 It’s the most beautiful moment that can be experienced.

 This Mama Bear was born in that moment.
-I made promises I won’t be able to keep in the long run, but I did make them to that gift that was lain in my arms on that chilly Friday evening.
+I made promises I won’t be able to keep in the long run, but I did make them to that gift that was placed in my arms on that chilly Friday evening.
 I intend to fight as hard as I can for as long as I’m able to keep those promises.
 He deserves all I can do and I owe him nothing less than all I can give.